llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 ---
 ## Motivation

 For the last year, I have been contributing to [LLVM JITLink](https://llvm.org/docs/JITLink.html).
 This post aims to doubly serve as a summary of my work and documentation for future contributors looking to add a new target/object backend to LLVM JITLink.

 We will start by establishing some background and definitions of relevant concepts.
 Then, we will talk about what the project actually entailed.
-And finally we will go over the execution details of the project.
+Finally, we will go over the execution details of the project.

 > The end goal of the project was to make LLVM JITLink capable of linking a 32-bit ELF object file, with i386
 > specific relocations, into a 32-bit process on the i386 hardware architecture.
 >
 > If the goal of the project already makes sense to you and you are looking to get started with adding a new
-> target/object backend to LLVM JITLink yourself, you might want to skip to the “[Recap and conveniences](#recap-and-conveniences)” section.
+> target/object backend to LLVM JITLink yourself, you can skip to the “[Recap and conveniences](#recap-and-conveniences)”
+> section.

 ## Background

 ### Linking

-The code we write often contains external dependencies; a simple hello-world program, that we may write in C, depends on the C stdlib for the printf function.
-These dependencies manifest as symbolic references (think of them as names of data/functions whose addresses are unknown) and are resolved or fixed up by the linking step.
+Our code often relies on external dependencies.
+For example, even a simple hello-world program written in C depends on the C stdlib for the printf function.
+These external dependencies are expressed as symbolic references, which I will henceforth refer to as just symbols.
+Symbols are names of data or functions that have unknown addresses and are resolved or fixed up during the linking process.

 In chronological order -

 1. The compiler converts source code to machine code.
 2. The assembler converts machine code to object files (ELF, MachO, COFF etc.)
-3. The linker links one or more object files (fixing up symbolic references along the way) and produces an executable or a shared library (also called shared objects or dylibs).
+3. The linker links one or more object files (fixing up symbolic references along the way) and produces an executable or a shared library (also called shared object or dylib).

 > For the purposes of this discussion we will focus on executables, but the points that will be made hold for shared
 > objects as well.